ianMontesclaros/worldwise/README.md

 # Quick Setup

-Before accessing the netlify link, run the application's JSON server with ``` npm run server ``` in order to fetch and store your visited places.
+Before accessing the netlify link, run the application's JSON server with ``` npm run server ``` to fetch and store your visited places.